phyleria/Open-Kommunity/README.md

 - Event management system
 - Responsive design for seamless use on all devices

-## Technologies Used

 - **Frontend:** React
 - **Backend:** Node.js, Express.js
 - **Database:** MongoDB
 - **Styling:** CSS/Bootstrap

-## Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-Ensure you have the following installed on your local machine:

-- Node.js
-- MongoDB
-- Git

 ### Installation